 06 of 10

 A relative newcomer to the Elmina area, Elmina Bay Hotel is a luxury retreat offering exceptional value.
 Situated just 10 minutes' drive from Elmina, the resort overlooks a lovely stretch of beach and has a palm-lined swimming pool for those that don't want to brave the waves.
 The buildings look elegant and new, and inside they're clean, cool and spacious.
 All rooms include WiFi, a TV, an ensuite bathroom and a private balcony with scenic sea views.
 The staff at Elmina Bay Hotel are attentive, the restaurant serves excellent local food, and guests are invited to make the most of volleyball and table tennis equipment.
-Rates for an air-conditioned double room start at around $135.

 07 of 10